GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Experimental Evaluation

+\textbf{Baselines.} \system is implemented with SMAC3 library \cite{JMLR:v23:21-0888} and uses OpenAI completion API \cite{openai2023gpt4}.
+We compare it with state-of-the-art methods: DDPG++ \cite{10.14778/3450980.3450992} is a RL-based approach, GP is a Gaussian Process-based optimizer used in iTuned \cite{10.14778/1687627.1687767} and OtterTune \cite{10.1145/3035918.3064029}, SMAC \cite{10.14778/3538598.3538604} is the best-performing BO-based method with random forest as its surrogate, and DB-BERT is a database tuning tool \cite{10.1145/3514221.3517843} that uses BERT for text analysis to guide a RL algorithm.

 \textbf{Tuning Settings.} We run experiments with PostgreSQL v14.9 and MySQL v8.0.
-Following previous works \cite{10.1145/3299869.3300085, 10.14778/3551793.3551844, 10.14778/3538598.3538604}, all algorithms tune the same 60 and 40 knobs of PostgreSQL and MySQL respectively, and the generic optimizations like the clone schema from HUNTER \cite{10.1145/3514221.3517882} as well as the space projection and bucketization from LlamaTune \cite{10.14778/3551793.3551844} are not used for any method.
+Following previous works \cite{10.1145/3299869.3300085, 10.14778/3551793.3551844, 10.14778/3538598.3538604}, all algorithms tune the same 60 and 40 knobs of PostgreSQL and MySQL respectively.
 We run three tuning sessions for each method, with each session consisting of 100 iterations and each iteration requires a stress test for the target workload.
 Aligning with the latest experimental evaluation \cite{10.14778/3538598.3538604}, we optimize throughput for OLTP workload and 95-th percentile latency for OLAP workload, reporting the median and quartiles of the best performances.
-We restart the DBMS each iteration since the change of many knobs requires it.
-For a configuration that makes DBMS crash, we assign the performance twice worse than the worst configuration ever seen to make optimizers learn such faults, as suggested in \cite{10.14778/3450980.3450992}.
-For BO-based methods, we follow the setting of iTuned \cite{10.14778/1687627.1687767} and OtterTune \cite{10.1145/3035918.3064029} by executing 10 configurations generated by Latin Hypercube Sampling (LHS) \cite{10.1145/167293.167637} to initialize the surrogate model.
-For RL-based methods, we follow recent works \cite{10.1145/3514221.3517882, 10.1145/3514221.3517843} and do not train the neural network since it is evaluated that the trained network suffers from over-fitting \cite{10.14778/3538598.3538604}.
+Please refer to our technical report for more details on the tuning settings \cite{technical_report}.